rdbliss/rdbliss.github.io/_posts/2021-03-06-birthday-dominoes.md

 and also the reflection of these points about the $y$-axis.

+The $n$th heart board has exactly

+$$10 n^2 + 3n - 3$$

+spaces in it.

-There are lots of questions to ask here, but let's settle for just one: When can the heart board be tiled by dominoes?
+There are lots of questions to ask about this board, but let's settle for just
+one: When can the heart board be tiled by dominoes?

 The first heart board cannot be tiled with dominoes.
 That's easy enough to see by hand because it only has 10 blocks: